liftbridge-io/liftbridge/documentation/replication_protocol.md

    recovery purposes described below.
 1. The nodes participating in the partition initialize it, and the leader subscribes to the NATS subject.
-1. The leader initializes the high watermark (HW) to -1.
+1. The leader initializes the high watermark (`HW`) to -1.
 This is the offset of the last committed message in the partition (-1 meaning, initially, no messages are committed).
 1. The leader begins sequencing messages from NATS and writes them to the log uncommitted.
 1. Followers consume from the leader's log to replicate messages to their own log.
-We piggyback the leader's HW and `LeaderEpoch` on these responses.
+We piggyback the leader's `HW` and `LeaderEpoch` on these responses.
-   Replicas update their `LeaderEpoch` cache as needed and periodically checkpoint the HW to stable storage.
+   Replicas update their `LeaderEpoch` cache as needed and periodically checkpoint the `HW` to stable storage.
+If the `LeaderEpoch` on the response does not match the expected `LeaderEpoch`, the follower drops the response.
+   The same is true if the offset of the first message in the response is less than the expected next offset.
+The follower uses the leader's `HW` to update their own `HW`.
-1. Replicas acknowledge they've replicated the message via replication requests to the leader.
+1. Followers acknowledge they've replicated the message via replication requests to the leader.
-1. Once the leader has heard from the ISR, the message is committed and the HW is updated.
+1. Once the leader has heard from the ISR, the message is committed and the `HW` is updated.

 Note that clients only see committed messages in the log.

+When a follower has caught up with the leader's log (i.e. it reaches the leader's log end offset, or LEO), the leader will register a _data waiter_ for the follower on the log.
+This waiter is used to signal when new messages have been written to the log.
+Upon catching up, followers will receive an empty replication response from the leader and sleep for a duration `replica.max.idle.wait` to avoid overloading the leader with replication requests.
+After sleeping, they will make subsequent replication requests.
+Even if data is not available, this will ensure timely health checks occur to avoid spurious ISR shrinking.
+If new messages are written while a follower is idle, the data waiter is signalled which causes the leader to send a notification to the follower to preempt the sleep and begin replicating again.

 ## Failure Modes